+Acknowledgements.
 This work was made possible by efforts conducted in the framework of the POWER Acceleration and Design Center.
 We thank the Jülich Supercomputing Centre for providing access to the JUWELS Booster.
-We acknowledge the consultancy of Jiri Kraus (NVIDIA) and earlier contributions by Benedikt Rombach (IBM) and Thorsten Hater (JSC) to the software development and vivid discussions with Sabine Grießbach (JSC).
+We acknowledge the consultancy of Jiri Kraus (NVIDIA) and earlier contributions by Benedikt Rombach (IBM) and Thorsten Hater (JSC) to the software development as well as vivid discussions with Sabine Grießbach (JSC).